sceckert/Data-and-Literary-Study-Spring2022/schedule.md

 #### Wed 2/9
 - Read: Gaye Tuchman, "Gender Segregation and the Politics of Culture," and Appendices A, B, C from *Edging Women Out: Victorian Novelists, Publishers and Social Change* (1988) [Canvas PDF]
+-  Optional reading:
--  Optional reading: J. F. Burrows, Introduction and “A Set of Pronouns,” *Computation Into Criticism: A Study of Jane Austen's Novels and an Experiment in Method* (1987) [Canvas PDF]
+	-  J. F. Burrows, Introduction and “A Set of Pronouns,” *Computation Into Criticism: A Study of Jane Austen's Novels and an Experiment in Method* (1987) [Canvas PDF]
--  Optional reading: Marilyn Butler, “Jane Austen’s Word Process,” *London Review of Books*, June 25, 1987 [review of Burrows’ book] [Canvas PDF]
+	-  Marilyn Butler, “Jane Austen’s Word Process,” *London Review of Books*, June 25, 1987 [review of Burrows’ book] [Canvas PDF]
+- Due: Research Exercise 3
 - Practicum: Counting and descriptive statistics